mathofprimes/nightvision-nvim/README.md

 * Soft, medium, and hard contrast
 * Nine-color, all-green palette
 > * pure, gray, jade, lime, pear, drab, aqua, sage, and teal
-* Change background and foreground colors to any in the palette
+* Background and foreground can be changed to any in the palette
 * Palette is generated, ensuring colors are correct
 * Fully written in Lua